openlawteam/tribute-contracts/docs/adapters/TributeNFT.md

 A DAO NFT extension and a DAO Bank extension must exist and be configured with proper access for this adapter.

-The DAO internal tokens (in this case SHARES) to be minted to the applicant must be registered with the DAO Bank.
+The DAO internal tokens (in this case UNITS) to be minted to the applicant must be registered with the DAO Bank.

 DAORegistry Access Flags: `SUBMIT_PROPOSAL`, `NEW_MEMBER`.